hannesdatta/course-odcm/content/docs/modules/week3/_index.md

 ---
 weight: 3
-title: Week 3) Learning how to use APIs
+title: Week 3) Further building your scraping skills
-description: Learn the basics concepts of retrieving data using APIs.
+description: Learn how to use `BeautifulSoup` to extract data from websites.
 bookCollapseSection: false
 ---

-# Week 3: Learning how to use APIs
+# Week 3: Further building your scraping skills

 ## Self-study